-In the default theme this is a rotary control: you can use the theme adjuster to change this to a horizontal fader if you prefer.
-When a track has other envelopes that are not displayed in lanes, you can click on the envelope name (in the example shown this is Volume) and choose from the list a different envelope to display in its place.
+When a track has other envelopes that are not displayed in lanes, you can click on the envelope name (shown here is Volume) and choose from the list a different envelope to display in its place.
 In addition, the Track menu includes an Envelopes command which gives you two handy toggle options for managing volume, pan, volume (pre FX) and pan (pre FX) envelopes.
 For each of these, you can turn on or off their visibility and/or their active state.